-- (3) Brought forward business loss of ₹ 1,00,000 shall be allowed as deduction, by virtue of section 72, as it is allowed to be carried forward for 8 assessment years following the assessment year to which it relates, since the return for A.Y.
-2013-14 was filed before the due date specified under section 139(1). - (4) Fixed deposit in the name of married son does not qualify for deduction under section 80C. - (5) Premium paid for insurance on the life of any child of the individual, whether married or not, qualifies for deduction under section 80C.
-In respect of policies issued on or after 1.04.2012, only premium paid to the extent of 10% of "minimum capital sum assured" qualifies for deduction under section 80C.
+- (5) Premium paid for insurance on the life of any child of the individual, whether married or not, qualifies for deduction under section 80C.
+In respect of policies issued on or after 1.04.2013, only premium paid to the extent of 10% of "minimum capital sum assured" qualifies for deduction under section 80C.
 Therefore, out of the life insurance premium of ₹ 25,000 paid for insurance policy of married daughter, only ₹ 20,000 (being 10% of ₹ 2,00,000) is allowed as deduction under section 80C. - (6) Deduction is allowed under section 80D for payment made for medical insurance of parents.
 Medical insurance premium paid for insuring the health of a person who is a senior citizen i.e. of age 60 years or more, qualifies for deduction under section 80D, subject to a maximum of ₹ 20,000.
-Hence, deduction of ₹ 20,000 is provided to Mr. Rajshekhar, as his parents are senior citizens. - (7) It is only the payment of interest on education loan which qualifies for deduction under section 80E.
+Hence, deduction of ₹ 20,000 is provided to Mr. Ashish, as his parents are senior citizens. - (7) It is only the payment of interest on education loan which qualifies for deduction under section 80E.
 Deduction under section 80E is allowed in respect of interest on loan taken for education of children of the individual even if they are not dependent.
 Principal repayment of the education loan is not eligible for deduction under section 80E.

-- (a) Enumerate the circumstances in which an individual assessee is empowered to sign and verify his return of income under Section 139 by himself or otherwise by an authorized signatory. - (b) Ms. Shruti Sharma, an individual resident Indian, aged 62 years, frequently visits foreign countries to conduct motivational seminars and receives honorarium of ₹ 4,00,000 for the same.
+- (a) Enumerate the circumstances in which an individual assessee is empowered to sign and verify his return of income under Section 139 by himself or otherwise by an authorized signatory. - (b) Ms. Salini, an individual resident Indian, aged 62 years, frequently visits foreign countries to conduct motivational seminars and receives honorarium of ₹4,00,000 for the same.
 Tax of ₹ 40,000 was deducted in the foreign country.
 India did not have any double taxation avoidance agreement with that foreign country.
-The particulars of income earned in India are stated as follows: - (i) In India, her total income amounted to ₹12,00,000. - (ii) Contribution to the Public Provident fund ₹ 1,50,000. - (iii) Contribution to the approved Pension Fund of LIC- ₹ 70,000. - (iv) Contribution to Central Government Health Scheme during the previous year- ₹36000.

-(v) Payment of medical Insurance premium, for mother (who is not dependent on her) - ₹ 21,000.
+The particulars of income earned in India are stated as follows: - (i) In India, her total income amounted to ₹12,00,000. - (ii) Contribution to the Public Provident fund $\overline{1}$ ,50,000. - (iii) Contribution to the approved Pension Fund of LIC- ₹70,000. - (iv) Contribution to Central Government Health Scheme during the previous year- ₹36000. - (v) Payment of medical Insurance premium, for mother (who is not dependent on her) ₹21,000.

-Compute the tax liability of Ms. Shruti Sharma for the Assessment Year 2014-15.
+Compute the tax liability of Ms. Salini for the Assessment Year 2015-16.